 It’s one of many use cases of how IoT could benefit the field service facility management sector.
 Other examples of IoT integration include anything from common appliances to maintenance and security systems.

-Many people are threatened when they hear about robots taking on jobs, but using robotics technology could significantly benefit the industry.
-There are already plenty of examples of robotics utilization, for instance, electronic vacuum cleaners, self-cleaning windows, or drones to scan a facility and detect issues.
+Many people are threatened when they hear about robots taking on jobs, but robotics technology could significantly benefit the industry.
+There are already plenty of robotics utilization examples, for instance, electronic vacuum cleaners, self-cleaning windows, or drones to scan a facility and detect issues.

 When robotized devices and systems are combined with technologies like artificial intelligence, they can ensure a more thorough and personalized service.
 At the same time, machine learning helps with disaster prevention and management.
-As mentioned previously, sensors can detect even the slightest changes in the environment, thereby they can foresee leakages, poor installations, and so on.
+Sensors can detect even the slightest changes in the environment to foresee leakages, poor installations, and so on.

-Again, the technology is meant to increase service productivity, save costs and time, as facility management companies wouldn’t have to devote that much human power.
+The technology is meant to increase service productivity, save costs and time.
+So, facility management companies wouldn’t have to devote that much human power.

 5. Integrated properties

 Facility maintenance operations are closely related to HVAC and plumbing sectors.
-They used to operate separately, but in today’s market, it becomes inevitable to join forces and provide all these services under one provider.
+They used to operate separately, but in today’s market, it becomes inevitable to get all these services under one provider.

 Combining a broad scope of services allows companies to offer more versatile and inclusive solutions and bring better customer satisfaction.
 It eliminates the need for customers to switch between providers, which significantly increase building management efficiency and service quality.

 We provide a comprehensive service to manage your workforce, record tasks, and performance, keep track of reports and balances.
-If you want to save time and boost your team’s productivity, check our solution and see how it works.
+Are you curious about how FSM software can boost your business operations?
+Check your article about field service management software benefits for field business.